 Consider the following factors when comparing which petition is the right one for your circumstances:

 The spousal petition process can be complex.
-Still, with proper guidance and preparation, a U.S. citizen or lawful permanent resident can sponsor their spouse for immigration to the United States successfully.
+Still, with proper guidance and preparation, a U.S. citizen or lawful permanent resident can successfully sponsor their spouse for immigration to the United States.

 It is essential to work with a knowledgeable immigration attorney to ensure the process goes smoothly and avoid any potential roadblocks or delays.
 Whether you are considering an application to register permanent residence, applying for an O-1 Visa, or need assistance with a VAWA petition, our experienced and sympathetic immigration attorneys are at your service.
 So please book a consultation today, and let us help you achieve your immigration dreams.